 - X-rays: The medical personnel will usually take these when an individual who comes in with a spinal cord injury to search for the area where the spine has been fractured or broken.
 X-rays can also find tumors and spine degenerative bones.

-- CT scans: Is able to discover and provide better information about the details of the severity of the spine.
+- CT scans: Can discover and provide better information about the details of the severity of the spine.

 For those who suffer from a spinal cord injury, they will also be expected to take a neurological exam.
-This is because the spine and the brain work together and are linked.
+It is because the spine and the brain work together and are linked.

-There is, unfortunately, no cure or treatment for spinal cord injury.
+There is, unfortunately, no cure or treatment for this kind of injury.
 However, researchers are working hard to discover methods that will help to promote the nerves cell regeneration.
-The most advantageous way to combat spinal cord injury is primarily in the prevention.
+The most advantageous way to combat spinal cord injury is primarily in prevention.
 For those who suffer from spinal cord injuries, there is much medical equipment that is out there to help assist them.
 Many of this medical equipment are new technologies.
-These types of types of equipment include:
+These types of equipment include:

 - The Modern wheelchair – This wheelchair has been created for the modern age and includes many accessories to it for the wielder of the wheelchair.
 Wheelchairs for spinal cord injury victims (manual or powered) are now created and improved by engineers who are using science and ergonomics to improve the person’s quality of life.
-The wheelchair as a totally utilitarian piece of machinery is no longer the case.
-Today’s electric wheelchairs can be used to better help the person who suffers from a spinal cord injury to better get around.
-These wheelchairs are able to traverse tough terrains along with being able to go upstairs.
+The wheelchair as a useful piece of machinery is no longer the case.
+Today’s electric wheelchairs can be used to help better the person who suffers from a spinal cord injury to better get around.
+These wheelchairs can traverse tough terrains along with being able to go upstairs.
 A study conducted in 2014 by Turkish researchers concluded that 55% of spinal cord injury patients use inappropriate wheelchairs for their condition.
 The researchers recommended that medical professionals should prescribe personally designed wheelchairs.

 - Electrical Stimulation devices – These devices are incredibly sophisticated and continue to improve with technological advancements.
-They send electric stimulation to certain parts of the body to produce movement.
-This is is usually throughout the arm or the hands and fingers.
-They are sometimes called Functional Electric Simulations (FES) and they can help to give people the ability to move their arms and legs.
+They send electric stimulation to certain parts of the body to move.
+It is usually throughout the arm or the hands and fingers.
+They are sometimes called Functional Electric Simulations (FES), and they can help to give people the ability to move their arms and legs.
 For some, it gives them the ability to stand and walk.
 In other cases, it can help people reach and grab and hold items.

 - Computer Adaptions- these can range from small personal computers that are specifically created for people with limited movement.
 This computer also has voice interaction.

 - Robotic Gait training – which helps people who are retraining to walk again.
 Another area of treatment that continues to improve with added research.
 This area now includes the encouraging use of wearable robotics.
-Exoskeleton apparatuses can potentially provide assistance of movement for spinal cord injury victims with different levels of paralysis.
-Manufactures of wearable robotics include Ekso, ReWalk, Indego, HAL and Rex.
+Exoskeleton apparatuses can potentially assist movement for spinal cord injury victims with different levels of paralysis.
+Manufactures of wearable robotics include Ekso, ReWalk, Indego, HAL, and Rex.